-Drivers with convictions are almost always faced with higher insurance costs, which is why you should get a specialist quote to help you find cheaper insurance.
+Drivers with convictions are almost always faced with higher insurance costs, which is why it pays to shop around for a competitive quote.

 Compare quotes for car, van or motorbike insurance if you have any convictions, including: